 And this is on a day when we have Protected Learning Time in the afternoon!

-The conference is open to Nurses, HCAs, AHPs, Clinical Pharmacists, Pharmacy Technicians, Advanced Practitioners and Physician Associates.
+The conference is open to GPs, Nurses, HCAs, AHPs, Clinical Pharmacists, Pharmacy Technicians, Advanced Practitioners and Physician Associates.

 Keep an eye on this page and our newsletter for speaker and workshop announcements.